aleksa-codes/astro-portfolio/README.md

 Porfolio website with personal and contact inforamation, project showcase and a blog.

+- Responsive
+- Night Mode
 - RSS feed
 - .mdx files for blog posts ( .md if no React )
+- Calculates read time for the posts
+- Draft posts
-- contact form
+- Contact form
+- Socials & Resume
+- Buy me a coffe button ( on desktop )

 Google Lighthouse scores are all 100 ( sometimes 97-98 performance for mobile ).
 I've also added service worker to pass PWA check as well, just for fun.

 ## Demo

-Demo for this repo is available @ [aleksa.codes](https://aleksa.codes)
+Demo for this project is available @ [aleksa.codes](https://aleksa.codes)

 ## 🚀 Project Structure